williammosby/AboutMe.md/AboutMe.md

 I have worked with a tree service company and i do my own lawn care buisness

 ### Education
-completed 3 years of high school
+boonville highschool for 3 years

+southren indiana career and technical center computer science computer networking

 ### Volunteer Work
 i voulnteeer at more than pink walk